CodezPoet/code_examples/README.md

 Screenshots of output where applicable

+### SQL

+Examples of SQL like database design and queries

 ### Symfony

 Example of MVC PHP OOP in Symfony framework.
 The example connects with Google Search API to look for fashion, and displays the result in HTML, using Twig templates.

+### WordPress

+Code examples for WordPress like custom plugin, shortcode, and correct text in posts.

 ## Can you code "X" or "Y"?